YoyoCodes/CV/README.md

 **Methodologies:** Agile (Daily Stand-ups, Sprint Planning, Refinement, Retrospective)<br>

 ### University of Medicine and Pharmacy  "Carol Davila" (October 2006 to October 2012)
 I held the position of graphic designer and editor as part of the student's council.
-My responsabilities included:
+My responsibilities included:
 <ul>
   <li> Designing and printing brochures and posters for upcoming events </li>
-  <li> Organising member for various events including National and International student conferences</li>
+  <li> Organizing member for various events including National and International student conferences</li>
-  <li> Activly engaging with exchange students and student council members from other countries</li>
+  <li> Actively engaging with exchange students and student council members from other countries</li>
   <li> Meeting with sponsors</li>
 </ul><br>

 ### "Ion C. Bratianu" - National College (September 2002 - September 2006)
-**Matematics - Informatics profile** with emphasis on problem solving and imperative and procedural programming.
+**Mathematics - Informatics profile** with emphasis on problem solving and imperative and procedural programming.

 ### Other qualifications
 2017 - Cambridge English: C2 Proficiency Certificate - Ref.number 17BRO0045001<br>